Menu

 Here we are in Saratoga Springs NY, having left Carlisle PA at 7:50 a.m.
 Not as good as yesterday, but not so bad either.
 We’d like to arrive early afternoon, so that’s why we wanted an early start.

 “Beside the Appalachian Trail”, the sign read at the exit, which accounted for the young men with backpacks we saw on the road.
 I guess they came down for supplies, before finding their way back up through the woods.
 We were also fifteen miles from Gettysburg and we all know what happened there.
 Which brings me to Miss Bliss, my grammar school social studies teacher.
 She was rough and ready, but a grand teacher of American history, which is why I revere the Gettysburg address.
-If you weren’t a lover of America before Miss Bliss, you surely were under her tutelage.
+If you weren’t a lover of America before Miss Bliss, you surely were after her tutelage.

 We’re heading, as you know, for grandson Jerry’s college graduation.

 Oops!
 Traffic jam starting in Harrisburg PA.
 Too bad I don’t knit.
 I’d have a sweater done by now.
 Turns into just a short delay, and give me time to reminisce about our time together in Philadelphia PA, the year we were married.
 I had already graduated while Allie was in the service, so after our wedding and honeymoon, we went to the University of Pennsylvania for him to finish his degree interrupted by WWII.
 We had an apartment, a postwar special, which was half of a bay window in an old building.
 We had a bathroom with a sink (the only one in the house), and a living room with a bed, a stove and a refrigerator.
-It wasn’t much, but we were young and happy to be enjoying each other far away from families.
+It wasn’t much, but we were young, and happy to be enjoying each other far away from families.

 The graduation at Skidmore was a powerful and beautiful day with gorgeous crisp New York weather, but just a bit on the chilly side for this Floridian.
-We had to arrive early because the crush for good seating for Oprah was on, but our son Bill and daughter-in-law Martha had arranged for tickets, so we sat in the last row in the middle of an outdoor theater with the sun at our backs for part of the four-hour ceremony.
+We had to arrive early because the crush for good seating for Oprah was on, but our son Bill and daughter-in-law Martha had arranged for tickets, so we sat in the last row in the middle of an outdoor theater with the sun at our backs for part of the four hour ceremony.

 Oprah was terrific.
 She had the audience in the palm of her lovely hands, easy to see and easy to hear on two huge TV screens in the auditorium.
 Her message: be true to the essence of you.
 Hear your passion.
 Accept your role in this world.
 Follow your instincts and your intentions.
 Don’t get caught up in the rules or regulations others would have you follow.
 Take a chance.
 Find out who you are and be you.
 Be the best you can be and give back.
 Success is sure to follow.
 She didn’t say, but I think she also meant that happiness in reaching the goals you set for yourself will also follow.